 My extra mature vegan cheddar is simple to make, and is a mind-blowingly delicious, full-bodied, and robust dairy-free cheese.

-When I was vegetarian, my waistline dictated that I rarely ate cheese , so it’s not something I actually miss.
-Why then do I bother to make vegan cheese?
-Quite simply because occasionally, I want something really savoury, which works well in a sandwich or a salad, or in a dish; or example, my cauliflower cheese.
+I must admit that I love dairy cheese.
+Why then do I bother to make vegan cheddar?
+Quite simply because occasionally, I want something really savoury that my vegan friends can eat, which works well in a sandwich or a salad, or in a dish.
+For example, my cauliflower cheese.

 And let’s face it, pizza without cheese is kind of like a black hole where fun goes to die.

-Speaking of pizza, do try my easy meltable vegan mozzarella and my vegan parmesan – they’re both pretty darn kickass on pizza (and in a panino with avocado too)!
-And my nacho cheese has been declared by all who've made it to be the best they've ever had!
-And while you're at it, my vegan ricotta is awesome in vegan bagels and 'lox'!
+Speaking of pizza, do try my easy meltable vegan mozzarella and my vegan parmesan.
+They’re both pretty darn kickass on pizza (and in a panino with avocado too)!
+And my nacho cheese has been declared by all who've made it to be the best they've ever had.
+While you're at it, my vegan ricotta is awesome in vegan bagels and 'lox'!

-I have to admit that I have rarely found a commercial vegan cheese that I’ve been fond of – mostly they just taste rather like flavoured plastic, even the ones I've seen people rave about online.
+I have to admit that I have never found a commercial vegan cheese that I’ve been fond of.
+Mostly they just taste rather like flavoured plastic, even the ones I've seen people rave about online.
 It’s not just the taste, it’s the texture too.
 If you’ve ever had the misfortune of having those nasty squares of ‘burger cheese’ inflicted upon you, then you’ll pretty much know what most commercial vegan cheese is like.

-I wanted to make a vegan cheese which not only tasted similar to extra mature Cheddar (always a firm favourite of mine back when I ate dairy – the more gum-tingling, the better) but had a great mouthfeel too.
+I wanted to make one which not only tasted similar to extra-mature cheddar (the more gum-tingling, the better) but had a great mouthfeel too.

 Vegan cheese, particularly cheddar, is never going to be just like cheese made with dairy, no matter how much some vegans will try to convince you otherwise.
 It just isn’t.
 However, that doesn’t mean it can’t be every bit as good as its dairy counterpart.